geschnee/ai-talkmaster/readme.md

 You can host your own AI Talkmaster instance.
 It is recommended to use docker and requires some knowledge about networking, docker and IT in general.

-As a server hoster you can decide to use open-source large language models (e.g. Ollama) or closed source providers (e.g. OpenAI).
+As a server hoster you can decide to use open-source large language text models (e.g. Ollama) or closed source providers (e.g. OpenAI).
-Similarly the server hoster can decide to include or ommit the audio streaming features and can decide to use open-source (e.g. Kokoro) or closed source (e.g. OpenAI) to generate the audio.
+Similarly the server hoster can decide to include or ommit the audio streaming features and can decide to use open-source (e.g. Kokoro TTS) or closed source (e.g. OpenAI) to generate the audio.
-There are configuration examples included in this repository at docker/hosting and aitalkmaster-server/config for these four scenarios:
+Configuration and hosting examples are included at [docker-hosting](./docker-hosting/) and [aitalkmaster-server/configs](./aitalkmaster-server/configs/) for these four scenarios:
 - Ollama Text with Kokoro Audio
 - Ollama Text without Audio
 - OpenAI Text with OpenAI Audio